Artonus/central-api-go/README.md

-# central-api-go
+# Central Api
-A port of 5G-EMiddlewa
+This repository is a port of the 5G-ERA Middleware CentralAPI written in Go.